-INSTRUCTOR: Sally Jones PHONE: 780-539-2235

-OFFICE: C426 E-MAIL: sjones@nwpolytech.ca

-OFFICE HOURS: By appointment
+INSTRUCTOR: Dr. Sally Jones PHONE: (780) 539-2235 OFFICE: C426 E-MAIL: sjones@nwpolytech.ca OFFICE HOURS: Mondays and Wednesdays 2:30-3:50 and by appointment

-CALENDAR DESCRIPTION:

-This course aims to develop the student's ability to provide effective oral and written information.
+CALENDAR DESCRIPTION: This course aims to develop the student's ability to provide effective oral and written information.
 It will focus on instruction in fundamental writing skills, including building effective sentences and paragraphs, and on learning to communicate clearly across a range of genres and media used in academic and professional contexts, including correspondence and presentations.
 Students will be introduced to the principles of information gathering, analysis, and citation.
 Note: This course is restricted to Engineering students.

-PREREQUISITE(S)/COREQUISITE:
+PREREQUISITE(S)/COREQUISITE: English 30-1 or equivalent